petero2018/cvc/README.md

 The package manager is poetry within the container.
 You have two option to run dbt from within the container:
 1) you run `poetry run dbt debug`
-2) you run `potery shell` which provisions a virtual environment and then run `dbt debug`
+2) you run `poetry shell` which provisions a virtual environment and then run `dbt debug`

 `dbt debug` will run a test connection which will ensure you have the correct setup up and running.